Table of content

 Gluroo for iOS

-As long as Juggluco is concerned, you may need to download an APK file from their website and then enable from your device’s settings. - Install Gluroo on your Watch, then configure a watch face or complication (like “Big Info” or an analog dashboard) to display live glucose trends.
+As long as Juggluco is concerned, you may need to download an APK file from their website and then enable from your device’s settings. - Install Gluroo on your Watch, then configure a watch face or complication (like “Big Info” or an analogue dashboard) to display live glucose trends.

 By pairing these two devices, users can effortlessly track their glucose levels while keeping an eye on other health metrics, such as heart rate and activity level, from their Samsung Galaxy Watch Ultra.

-Bit More About Freestyle Libre 3 Sensor
+More About Freethe style Libre 3 Sensor

 The Freestyle Libre 3 sensor is incredibly discreet, measuring about the size of two stacked pennies (approximately 35mm in diameter).
 This compact design makes it comfortable to wear all day without drawing attention, allowing users to go about their activities with ease.